-There are a lot of factors to consider before you consider applying for a reverse mortgage.
+There are a lot of factors to consider before you apply for a reverse mortgage.

 What factors affect that decision are varied and the answer is just as varied.
 After over 10 years of specializing in Reverse Mortgages, Becky Smith will provide her knowledge and expertise to work with you, your family and/or financial advisors to help determine if a Reverse Mortgage is right for you.